Azure/iot-edge-v1/core/devdoc/gateway_ll_requirements.md

 /** @brief  Enum representing different gateway events that have support for callbacks. */ typedef enum GATEWAY_EVENT_TAG
 {
-	GATEWAY_CREATED = 0,
+	/** @brief Called when the gateway is created. */ GATEWAY_CREATED = 0,
-	/** @brief  Called everytime a list of modules or links changed, also during gateway creation
+	/** @brief Called when the gateway is started. */ GATEWAY_STARTED,	/** @brief  Called everytime a list of modules or links changed, also during gateway creation
 	 * VECTOR_HANDLE from #Gateway_LL_GetModuleList will be provided as the context to the callback,
 	 * and be later cleaned-up automatically.
 	 */